gildasmorvan/similar2logo/README.md

 groovy -cp "lib/*" examples/boids/src/groovy/fr/lgi2a/similar2logo/examples/boids/GroovyBoidsSimulation
 ```

-To run a simulation written in Ruby, you must install [JRuby](http://jruby.org) on your system and use the following command from the root directory of the distribution:
+To run a simulation written in Python, you must install Jython on your system and use the following command from the root directory of the distribution:
 ```
-jruby examples/boids/src/ruby/fr/lgi2a/similar2logo/examples/boids/RubyBoidsSimulation.rb
+jython  -J-cp "lib/*" examples/boids/src/python/fr/lgi2a/examples/boids/BoidsSimulation.py
 ```

-Note that to load needed Java libraries, you must change the the second line of the script according to the location of your Similar2Logo installation.
+To run a simulation written in Ruby, you must install [JRuby](http://jruby.org) on your system and use the following command from the root directory of the distribution:
 ```
-Dir["/Users/morvan/Logiciels/similar2logo/similar2logo-distribution/target/similar2logo-distribution-0.9-SNAPSHOT-bin/lib/*.jar"].each { |jar| require jar }
+jruby -J-cp "lib/*" examples/boids/src/ruby/fr/lgi2a/similar2logo/examples/boids/RubyBoidsSimulation.rb
 ```

 Other simulations can be performed using a different main class or script.
 The main class or script of each simulation example and the corresponding execution command are identified in the README file located in sub-directories of the `examples` directory of the distribution.